omaraldawud/mern-mini-erp/README.md

 ## 🎯 Series Overview

-# Note: This repository contains the source code used throughout this demo with video series.
+ Note: This repository contains the source code used throughout this demo with video series.
 Each video builds upon the last, covering key topics in modern full-stack web development:

-# Initial run of the app should yield this UI (ensure running server and frontend)
+ Initial run of the app should yield this UI (ensure running server and frontend)

+# All Employees
 ![Alt text](docs/erp-view1.jpg)
 ![Alt text](docs/erp-emps.jpg)
 # Filtered Employees per Department
 ![Alt text](docs/erp-emps-filter.jpg)
+# Departments
 ![Alt text](docs/erp-deps.jpg)

 1. **Deploying your Node.js/Express Server to Railway**